saguileran/saguileran.github.io/_posts/en-us/2025-03-16-free-software-development.md

 [**scikit-maad**](https://scikit-maad.github.io/) is an open-source Python package designed for the quantitative analysis of environmental audio recordings, serving as a comprehensive toolkit for scientists interested in soundscape ecology.
 The project was initiated in 2021 by [Juan Sebastián Ulloa](https://juansulloa.github.io/), a researcher at the [Instituto de Investigación de Recursos Biológicos Alexander von Humboldt](https://www.humboldt.org.co/) in Colombia, along with other collaborators.

 My contributions involve addressing some of the [open issues](https://github.com/scikit-maad/scikit-maad/issues) in the package.
-Additionally, after reaching out to Sebastián, he suggested expanding the package's functionality by implementing new features related to spectrogram analysis, specifically functions for computing mel-spectrograms and Mel-Frequency Cepstral Coefficients (MFCC), which are currently missing from the toolkit.

 <div class="row mt-3 d-flex align-items-center" style="width:80%; margin: 0 auto 0 auto;">
     <div class="col-sm mt-3 mt-md-0" >